pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Added option for Custom Menus to align mega content to the widget center in Mega Menu widget.
 - Fixed: PHP warning in WooCommerce Products Listing widget.
 - Fixed: Link attributes are duplicated with Custom Menu in Mega Menu widget.
-- Fixed: Elementor placeholder images are inserted in Media Library in Copy N' Paste feature.
+- Fixed: Placeholder images are inserted in Media Library in Copy N' Paste feature.
 - Fixed: Copy/Paste all content in Copy N' Paste feature not working.

 = 4.9.13 =